-The 2018 US Open tennis tournament will be our first trip to a Grand Slam tournament.
-During the last few weeks, we have been gathering information about the tournament, especially about seating and tickets.
+The 2018 US Open tennis tournament was our first trip to a Grand Slam tournament.
+During the last summer, we spent time gathering information about the tournament, especially about seating and tickets.
 We realized shopping for US open tennis tickets often means a lot of questions and probably frustration.
-In this post, we want to share what we have observed so far through tracking ticket prices.
+In this post, we want to share what we observed so far through tracking ticket prices.
 We hope you can find useful information in our post for your ticket hunting experience.
 We will update this post as we learn new information.

 The main questions we want to address are:

-– What are the best times to buy tickets?
+– What are the best times to buy US Open tennis tickets?

 Overview of US Open tennis ticket types